Tulip-Dev/tulip/doc/python/graphalgorithms.rst

   # get the input property from which to generate the partition
   myMetric = graph.getDoubleProperty("myMetric")

-  # get a dictionnary filled with default parameters for the algorithm
+  # get a dictionary filled with default parameters for the algorithm
   params = tlp.getDefaultPluginParameters("Equal Value", graph)

   # set the input property